lightscapevr/website/markdown/drawing.md

 * Sample material - Select the material you pointing at and set it to the current tool.
 Works like an eye-dropper tool.
 * Add "Material" to quick palette - Adds the selected material to the quick selection palette.

-### Notes tool
-Notes tool is designed for leaving temporary notes in the VR.
-Simple freehand notes that can be removed later.

-* Draw by holding the **trigger** down.
-* You can change color by moving the **touchpad/thumbstick** left or right.
-* To remove notes, use the **eraser** tool.
-* Notes appear in SketchUp too, but only if the "Send to VR" tool is currently selected in SketchUp.

 ### Materials
 The tool where you can select, edit and create new materials.